hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 More information on the option can be read in the [VirtualBox synced folders docs page.](/docs/synced-folders/virtualbox.html#sharedfoldersenablesymlinkscreate)

+## `VAGRANT_DISABLE_SMBMFSYMLINKS`

+If set, this will disable the `mfsymlinks` option for mounting SMB filesystems.
+If not set, then the `mfsymlinks` option will be enabled by default.
+This option can be overriden on a pre-folder basis with your Vagrantfile by setting `mount_options: ['mfsymlinks']`.

 ## `VAGRANT_DOTFILE_PATH`

 `VAGRANT_DOTFILE_PATH` can be set to change the directory where Vagrant stores